nirs/cthreading/README.md

 [![Build Status](https://travis-ci.org/nirs/cthreading.svg)](https://travis-ci.org/nirs/cthreading)

-## Preformance
+## Performance

 cthreading eliminates the overhead of threading.RLock and threading.Condition which are implemented in pure Python in Python 2.
-In particualr threading.Condition is implemented using polling.
+In particular threading.Condition is implemented using polling.
 In Python 3 threading.Condition is implemented without polling; cthreading implements similar design in C.